RENCI/ctmd-dashboard/README.md

 ###### Postgres Dump Location

 The `pmd-pipeline` container manages taking snapshots of the postgres database in the `pmd-db` container, and stores it in the location specified by `POSTGRES_DUMP_PATH`.
+The backup of data dictionary is also stored at this path.

 ###### HTTP Authentication